 This recipe yields 6 popovers and uses only ½ cup of Amish Friendship Bread starter.
-I used a regular muffin tin and filled every other cup, but real aficionados prefer a popover tin like the one I’m giving away below, which leaves plenty of space around each popover (this mini popover pan is pretty cute, too).
+I used a regular muffin tin and filled every other cup, but real aficionados prefer a popover tin like the one featured at the bottom of the post, which leaves plenty of space around each popover (this mini popover pan is pretty cute, too).

 The trick to successful popovers is having everything ready.
 The ingredients are simple: starter, milk, eggs, salt, flour–but temperature control is paramount.
 The milk needs to be warm to the touch (above room temperature but not hot), and you’ll need either nonstick spray or melted butter ready.
 Also, the muffin tin (or popover pan) needs to be warm BEFORE you add your batter.